levigilbert/godot-LDtk-import/README.md

 Basic data structure is composed of Levels that have Layers(layerInstances).
 In the example map(testmap.ldtk) there is a level called "level01" and it has a tile layer called "Ground".

-To create a new tilemap for the "Ground" tile layer from the example testmap.ldtk:
+To create a new tilemap for the "Ground" tile layer:
 - `var tilemap_data = LDtk.map_data.levels[0].layerInstances[0]`
 - `var new_tilemap = LDtk.new_tilemap(tilemap_data)`